Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: State diagram

-where the expression for $\tilde{C}$ is given by Eq.~\eqref{eq:number_chim_configs}.
-Note that we only calculate the scaling form of the boundary, and ignore an additive constant.
-Figures \ref{fig:shifting_Ch-MA_boundary}(b)-(d) show how the assembly-chimera boundary shifts in continuous-time simulations as we change $m$, the number of patterns stored in the system.
+Figures \ref{fig:shifting_Ch-MA_boundary}(b)-(d) show how the assembly-chimera boundary shifts in continuous-time Gillespie simulations as we change $m$, the number of patterns stored in the system.
 As $m$ increases, the assembly-chimera boundary shifts down as more of the $(-\mu,\varepsilon)$ state space becomes unstable to chimera formation.
 This is consistent with the concept that increasing the number of stored structures increases the cross-talk between structures, leading to reduced stability.

-This method correctly predicts the shifting chimera-assembly boundary qualitatively, and for many values of $m$ and $l$ predicts the boundary scaling quantitatively.
-However, since the calculation only considers a subset of the possible processes in the system (chimeric strip formation), the quantitative result is approximate, especially for values of $m$ and $l$ close to a scaling shift.
+For $\varepsilon<-\mu$, tiles need more than one bonding neighbor to be favorably added.
+Therefore the homogeneous chimeras with large domain sizes are the first to emerge when crossing from the assembly region to the chimera region.
+For $\varepsilon>-\mu$, tiles can be added with only one binding neighbor, leading to many possible chimera nucleation events and the resulting higher-energy heterogeneous chimeras with small domain sizes.

+Since the specific interactions in each system are derived from random configurations, the actual number of chimeric strips possible in a given system is not always exactly the expected number.
+This can change the stability for an individual system, particularly when $g^*$ is close to being between two different values.
+However the method developed here correctly predicts the chimera-assembly boundary, which is defined by the average system behavior.